emilyOberH/C-programming/README.md

   5) User is asked to enter the radius of a circle and program outputs the circumference and area of the circle by calling functions outside the main function.

   6) Program asks user for a positive integer n and then calls a function that displays a triangle of '*' characters of heigth n on the left margin of the screen.

+  7) Modified version of previuos exercise to create a triangle out of any character.
+User enters character c and program displays triangle made up of the entered character.